 Maharashtra is emerging as a hub for the water sector.
 Over 12 international companies have already set up design and engineering centers in Mumbai and Pune.
 Currently there are more than 1200 companies dealing in water and wastewater treatment in Maharashtra, they mainly cater to the small & medium sector.
 Pune and Nashik are going to be the largest hub for manufacturing & fabrication industry in pumps, instrumentation & monitoring equipment.
 A centralized wastewater treatment & recycling plant is under planning stage for the cities of Mumbai and Pune.

 Demand management, quality of service provision, and water reuse are some of the areas where improvement is required.
 So private sector involvement is expected to play a crucial role in improving the state of water and sanitation service provision.
-Traditionally, the water sector in India has been owned and operated by the government.
+Traditionally, the Water & Waste-Water Sector in India has been owned and operated by the government.
 But the Indian government supports the private sector to contribute and initiate various regulatory reforms.
 Not being able to solve all the problems single-handedly, the government is encouraging the private sector to participate and introduce regulatory reforms.
 It is encouraging public-private partnerships (PPPs) at a range of levels and by various means however, institutional weakness remains a restrictive factor slowing the pace of PPPs in the country.